FAR-Lab/Interactive-Lab-Hub/Lab 2/README.md

 **Take a video of your PiClock.**
 The clock measures time normally in red.
-In orange there are explanations of the modified time keeping.
+In orange there are explanations of the modified time keeping (Eiffel Tower for days and months Feb 12 = 1.05 cycles, Flatiron for hours 8am = 8th floor).
 In green the modified way of keeping time is displayed.
 On the second screen after clicking the "A" button, a timer is displayed that counts up until the button is released.
 If the button is clicked again the timer is reset to 0.
 **Click on either of the images below to be taken to a video of the clock in action**